AlfonsoVidrio/pinterest-90s/README.md

         GIPHY_API_KEY: 'your_giphy_api_key'
     };
     ```
+Note: For security reasons, it is recommended to use a backend server to store API keys.
+Storing them directly in the frontend is not secure.

 ## Usage
+1. Open the project in a live server environment.
+For example, you can use the Live Server extension for Visual Studio Code, or any similar tool.

-1. Open the `index.html` file in your browser.
+2. Once the server is running, open the index.html file in your browser.
-2. Use the search bar to find images and gifs.
+3. Use the search bar to find images and gifs.
-3. Click on the categories to filter the results.
+4. Click on the category links to filter the results.
-4. Scroll down to load more results automatically.
+5. Scroll down to load more results automatically.
 ## Project Structure

 - `index.html`: Main application file.